-Parallelism and imagery are typical features of Hebrew prose and poetry although parallelism is more typical of poetry.3 It involves the repetition and extension of the ideas in one line by subsequent line(s).
+Parallelism and imagery are typical features of Hebrew prose and poetry although parallelism is more typical of poetry.
+It involves the repetition and extension of the ideas in one line by subsequent line(s).
 Parallelism runs over us like as series of waves driving the message home.
-Scholars often analyze & demonstrate chiastic or parallel prose using letter designations for each line with the corresponding line tagged with the corresponding letter & an added ' mark (e.g. ABC A'B'C').

 There are different kinds of parallelism:

 - Semantic parallelism involves the repetition and extension of the ideas in one line by the next line.
 The categories of this kind of parallelism include:

-- Synonomous parallelism (e.g. Ps.
+- Synonymous parallelism (e.g. Ps.
 2)

 - Identical Ps.24:1

 - Similar Ps.19:2

-- Antithetic parallelism Ps.1:6; Prov.10:1

-The thesis & antithesis are making the same point by focusing on different elements.
+- Antithetic parallelism Ps.1:6; Prov.10:1 The thesis & antithesis are making the same point by focusing on different elements.

-- Synthetic/Constructive parallelism (everything that doesn't fit the other patterns) - Completion (a parallelism of rhythm rather than of meaning) Ps.2:6 - Comparison Prov.15:17 - Reason Prov.26:4 - Climactic or repetitive parallelism Ps.29:1 - Emblematic parallelism Prov.
+- Synthetic/Constructive parallelism (everything that doesn't fit the other patterns)

+- Completion (a parallelism of rhythm rather than of meaning) Ps.2:6

+- Comparison Prov.15:17

+- Reason Prov.26:4

+- Climactic or repetitive parallelism Ps.29:1

+- Emblematic parallelism Prov.
 25:25, 11:22, Ps.
-26:2, 42:1

-The use of imagery in conjunction with parallelism.
+26:2, 42:1 The use of imagery in conjunction with parallelism.

 - Pivot pattern Ps.
 98:2

-- A clause is shared between two lines.
+A clause is shared between two lines.

-- Chiasm (e.g. Ps1:1,6)

-The entire 2nd Psalm is a chiastic form (1-3 & 10-12)
+- Chiasm (e.g. Ps1:1,6) The entire 2nd Psalm is a chiastic form (1-3 & 10-12)

+- EARTH HEAVEN

+- Х